sam-b02/Command-Agent/README.md

 # Pointing out the obvious

 This is completely unsafe and very stupid.
-No guardrails whatsoever.
+There are no guardrails whatsoever.
 You are giving an LLM absolute control over your PC.
 Fun, but would not recommend you do this if you have anything valuable on your PC.

-Repeating myself, this is very stupid.

-Also, as of now, the GPT version does not work.
-Please use the claude version.

 ## Requirements